Luis Robert Player Props: White Sox vs. Tigers

 Luis Robert At The Plate

-- Robert has 50 hits to go with a slugging percentage of .545, both of which lead Chicago hitters this season.
+- Robert leads Chicago with 50 hits, batting .263 this season with 26 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 67th in batting average, 103rd in on-base percentage, and 10th in slugging.
+- Among the qualified hitters, he ranks 73rd in batting average, while his on-base percentage ranks 109th and he is 11th in slugging.

-- Robert has an RBI in 17 of 50 games this season, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 33.3% of his games this season, Robert has notched at least one RBI.
+In eight of those games (15.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 23 of 50 games this year, he has scored, and nine of those games included multiple runs.
+- In 47.1% of his games this season, he has scored at least once.
+And he's had nine games with multiple runs (17.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.